snare/brundlefly/README.md

 brundlefly
 ==========

 An unholy marriage of UEFI and Rust.
+It doesn't actually do anything, it's just a PoC of building a basic EFI executable in Rust.
+Inspired by @charliesome's [https://github.com/charliesome/rustboot](rustboot).

 Prerequisites
 -------------